versi786/versi786.github.io/_posts/2020-01-05-dbus-media-controller.md

 ## The final program

-Building the final program, which you can find [here](https://github.com/versi786/dbus-audio-controller), Allows us to control our media players through a convenient command line interface.
+Building the final program, which you can find [here](https://github.com/versi786/dbus-audio-controller), allows us to control our media players through a convenient command line interface.

 ``` bash
 $ ./dbusAudioController -h